🕹️ Try the demo

 By configuring the lock date to a UNIX epoch timestamp, artifacts from a PyPI index newer than that date will be filtered out before a lock is attempted.

-archive, this should prevent known packages
+Combined with a fixed pyodide_url archive, this should prevent known packages

 and their dependencies from “drifting.”